-Correspondent banking is the provision of banking services by one bank (the "correspondent bank") to another bank (the "respondent bank").
-These services cash/fundsmanagement, international include wire transfers. may drawingarrangements for demand drafts and mail transfers, payable throughaccounts, cheques clearing etc. Branches should gathersufficient information to understand fully the nature of thebusiness of the correspondent/ respondent bank.
-Information on he other bank's management, major business activities, levelof AML/CFT compliance, purpose of opening the account, identity of any third party entities that will use the correspondent banking services. and regulatory/supervisoryframework in the correspondent's/respondent's countrymay beof special relevance.
+Correspondent banking is the provision of banking services byone bank (the "correspondent bank") to another bank (the "respondent bank").
+These services may include cash/fundsmanagement, international wire transfers, drawingarrangements for demand drafts and mail transfers, payable through-accounts, cheques clearing etc. Branches should gathersufficient information to understand fully the nature of thebusiness of the correspondent/ respondent bank.
+Information onthe other bank's management, major business activities, levelof

+AML/CFT compliance, purpose of opening the account, identity of any third entities that will use thecorrespondent banking services, regulatory/supervisoryframework in the correspondent's/respondent's countrymay beof special relevance.
 Similarly, Branches should try to ascertainfrom publicly available information whether the other bank hasbeen subject to any money laundering or terrorist financinginvestigation or regulatory action.
-While it is desirable thatsuch relationships should be established only with the approvalof the Board, in case the Boards of some banks wish to delegate power to an administrative authority, they may delegate power to a committee headed by the Chairman/CEO of thebank while laying down clear parameters for approving such relationships.
-Proposals approved by the Committee should invariably be put up to the Board at its next meeting for postfacto approval.
+While it is desirable that such relationships should be established only with the approval of the Board, in case the Boards of some banks wish to delegatethe power to an administrative authority, they may delegate the power to a committee headed by the Chairman/CEO of thebank while laying down clear parameters for approving suchrelationships.
+Proposals approved by the Committee shouldinvariably be put up to the Board at its next meeting for postfacto approval.
 The responsibilities of each bank with whomcorrespondent banking relationship is established should beclearly documented.
 In the case of payable-through-accounts, the correspondent bank should be satisfied that the respondentbank has verified the identity of the customers having directaccess to the accounts and is undertaking ongoing 'duediligence' on them.
-The correspondent bank should also ensure that the respondent bank is able to provide the relevantcustomer identification data immediately on request.
+The correspondent bank should also ensurethat the respondent bank is able to provide the relevantcustomer identification data immediately on request.